Asheville Authors and the Literary Scene

 After staying at the Grove Park Inn, Fitzgerald moved in November 1935 to the Skyland Hotel in Hendersonville (now condominiums) where he began his collection of essays, The Crack-Up.

 Returning to Asheville in April 1936, Fitzgerald brought his wife Zelda, who was by then deep in mental illness.
 Fitzgerald installed Zelda at a local psychiatric hospital, Highland Hospital (now closed).
 Fitzgerald again stayed at the Grove Park Inn, in rooms 441-443.
 Fitzgerald himself wasn’t all that stable.
-At one point, he threatened suicide and fired a pistol while at the inn.
+At one point, he threatened suicide and fired a pistol in his room at the inn.

 In July 1937, Fitzgerald left Asheville for good, moving to Hollywood where he lived until his death in 1940.
 Zelda died in a fire at Highland Hospital in 1948.